-Cyprus is a renowned International Shipping Centre and home to some of the world’s leading names in the global shipping industry, such as the Italian MSC Mediterranean Shipping Company, the German-owned Bernhard Schulte Ship management and the Russian Unicom Management Services.
+Cyprus Shipping Centre is the home to some leading names in the global shipping industry, such as the Italian MSC Mediterranean Shipping Company, the German-owned Bernhard Schulte Ship management and the Russian Unicom Management Services.

-Cyprus maintains a wide range of competitive advantages through a high quality maritime cluster, offering efficient and quality services, including:
+Cyprus maintains a wide range of competitive advantages through a high-quality maritime cluster, offering efficient, quality services and benefits including:

 - The latest EU-approved Tonnage Tax System (TTS) with no direct link to corporate tax